Limmen/csle/README.md

       sysctl vm.max_map_count
       ```

-10. **Install the monitoring system**
+10. **Install the management system**
-     - To build the webapp used in the monitoring system and in the policy examination system you need node.js and npm
+     - To build the webapp used in the management system and in the policy examination system you need node.js and npm
        installed, to install node and npm execute:
         ```bash
         curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash # install nvm